Alazka2k/Short-Video-Creator-Simplified/Readme.md

 - API keys for the following services:
   - OpenAI (GPT) for script generation
   - Elevenlabs for voice synthesis
-  - Midjourney for image creation
-  - Suno for music generation

 ## Installation